HRC-workshop/HRC-workshop.github.io/index.md

 Please include the following in your submission:

-(A) Position papers:
+- Position papers:
-*   Participants' profile
+  - Participants' profile
-*   A description of a topic or challenge that can contribute to workshop discussions
+  - A description of a topic or challenge that can contribute to workshop discussions

-(B) Expression of Interest (EOI) papers:
+- Expression of Interest (EOI) papers:
-*   Participants' profile
+  - Participants' profile
-*   Participants' interest in HRC
+  - Participants' interest in HRC

 Authors should also provide their current city and affiliation (if applicable).

 # Formatting Details

-*   Submission format: Single column format in PDF, using the ACM Master Article Submission Templates (Word and LaTeX versions).
+*   **Submission format:** Single column format in PDF, using the ACM Master Article Submission Templates (Word and LaTeX versions).

-*   Page length: Position paper submissions should be maximum 5 pages (excluding references), EOI submissions should be maximum 1 page.
+*   **Page length:** Position paper submissions should be maximum 5 pages (excluding references), EOI submissions should be maximum 1 page.

-*   Anonymisation: Submissions should not be anonymised.
+*   **Anonymisation:** Submissions should not be anonymised.

-*   Submission method: Easy Chair System
+*   **Submission method:** Easy Chair System

 The position papers and EOIs must relate directly to the theme of the workshop to explore crucial future research directions for advancing human-robot collaboration and discuss emerging concepts and design decisions, incorporating your discipline-specific perspective.